Do you have Plantar Fasciitis Symptoms?

 Rest won't reverse the Plantar Faciitis dynamic, nor heal you.
 Once the damage is in place, it's there.

-Plantar Fasciitis Symptoms go away when you effectively deal with the cause of Plantar Fasciitis.
+Plantar Fasciitis Symptoms go away when you effectively deal with the CAUSES of Plantar Fasciitis.